 Getting Back on Track After Gastric Sleeve

 Gastric sleeve surgery is designed to reduce the appetite of patients who have had problems controlling their food intake.
-The behavioural change component is often a major part of ensuring that the surgery.
+The behavioural change component is often a major part of ensuring that the major surgery.

 There are a few simple ways in which those who have had gastric sleeve surgery can recover without requiring secondary surgery.
 We outline ways in which patients are getting back on track after gastric sleeve and reducing the need for sleeve gastrectomy revision: